Mexico City GP: Lewis Hamilton questions Mercedes strategy as team-mate George Russell reflects on first-lap battle

 Verstappen, appearing to be on a two-stop strategy, stopped on lap 26 for mediums, but the tyres held up better than expected and carried him through to the end of the 71-lap race for a comfortable victory.

-Hamilton, meanwhile, couldn't risk putting on softs - that would likely not have lasted until the end - with his sole pit stop five laps later, and put on harder tyres on which he was unable to remain close to Verstappen.
+Hamilton, meanwhile, could not risk putting on softs - that would likely not have lasted until the end - with his sole pit stop five laps later, and put on harder tyres on which he was unable to remain close to Verstappen.

 "When I was on the medium tyres there wasn't really any degradation when they pulled me in, so I think ultimately we should have been on the softs.